 You could be owed £1,000s in Bank of Ireland FSAVC compensation if you were mis-sold.

-Many consumers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Bank of Ireland; consumers were misinformed about their Pension Pot that was running alongside their Occupational Pension Scheme.
-Most customers were advised by Bank of Ireland that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.
+Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Bank of Ireland; consumers were misguided about their Pension Pot that was running alongside their Occupational Pension Scheme.
+Most customers were informed by Bank of Ireland that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from Bank of Ireland start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".